 This created years of confusion in the martial arts community, which movie artist Bruce Lee would later refer to as the ‘classical mess’.
 Bruce Lee was actually a student of Judo and did many studies of grappling while he was alive.
 He criticized traditional martial arts as being ineffective, but ironically spread more myths about martial arts through his movies than almost anyone in martial arts history.
 The more traditional combat schools were simply practicing techniques no longer suitable for modern day combat, and with no way to safely test them, practicing these arts became like swimming without water.

-In 1914, Maeda was given the opportunity to travel to Brazil as part of a large Japanese immigration colony.
-In the northern state of Pará, he befriended Gastão Gracie, an influential businessman, who helped Maeda get established.
-To show his gratitude, Maeda offered to teach jujutsu to Gastão’s oldest son, Carlos Gracie.
-Carlos quickly fell in love with the techniques and philosophy of jujutsu.
-He became an avid student for a few years and eventually moved to the Southeast of Brazil where he taught his brothers and established the first Gracie Academy in 1925.
-Gracie/Brazilian Jiu-Jitsu was developed due to the wisdom of Carlos and the genius of Helio Gracie.
+In 1914, Maeda traveled to Brazil to teach jujutsu and participate in prize fighting events.
+In the northern state of Pará, he befriended Gastão Gracie, a local businessman, who helped him get established.
+After watching one of Maeda's exhibitions, Gastão's oldest son Carlos decided to enroll in Maeda's academy and quickly fell in love with the techniques and philosophy of jujutsu.
+He remained a student for about 2 1/2 years until eventually moving to the Southeast of Brazil where he taught his brothers and established the first Gracie Academy.
+In the early days, jujutsu was promoted in Brazil due to the wisdom of Carlos and the genius of Helio Gracie.
 Even without any formal education, Carlos diligently studied, in addition to jujutsu, many different subjects including nutrition, spirituality, exercise and natural hygiene.
 A philosopher in nature, Carlos was the “thinker of the clan” as a famous journalist of the time would call him, and would always provide invaluable advice to his brothers on all areas of life.
-The combination of his research formed the foundation that Helio used to develop his own style of Jiu-Jitsu.
+The combination of his research formed the foundation that Helio used to develop his style of jujutsu.

-Helio Gracie, the youngest son of Gastão and Cesalina Gracie’s eight children (three were girls), was a very physically frail child.
-He would run up a flight of stairs and have fainting spells.
+Helio Gracie, the youngest son of Gastão and Cesalina Gracie’s eight children (three were girls), was an insecure and aggressive child.
+Even though he was an athletic teenager who excelled in the sport of swimming, he suffered of vertigo.
 No one could figure out the cause of his condition.

-At age fourteen, he moved in with his older brothers who lived and taught Jiu-Jitsu in a house in Flamengo, a borough of Rio de Janeiro.
-Following doctor’s recommendations, Helio would spend the next few years limited to only watching his brothers teach.
-Carlos was very concerned about his younger brother’s health and did no allow him to practice.
+At age seventeen, he moved in with his older brothers who lived and taught Jiu-Jitsu in a house in Flamengo, a borough of Rio de Janeiro.
+Following doctor’s recommendations, Helio would mostly y watch his brothers teach.
+Carlos was very concerned about his younger brother’s health and did not allow him to practice.

 One day, when Helio was 16 years old, his brother Carlos was running late for a private lesson with Mario Brandt, a director of Brazil’s largest banking institution.
 So Helio, who was a great observer and had memorized the basic lessons from watching his brothers teach, offered to start the class.
 When the class was over, Carlos showed up and apologized for his delay.
 The student answered, “No problem.
 I enjoyed training with Helio very much and, if you don’t mind, I would love to continue learning from him.”
 Carlos agreed, and Helio became an instructor.
 At that moment Carlos was delighted to realize that the fainting spells that tormented Helio for most of his life had disappeared and that Helio could help him with the classes so that he could dedicate himself to the management of his brothers careers and the study of nutrition and other exoteric subjects.
 However, Carlos could not have imagined the colossal impact that his little brother would have in the martial art’s world.

-As he started teaching and training, Helio realized that due to his frail physique, many of the Japanese techniques that he had learned were difficult for him to execute.
-Eager to make the techniques work for him, he began modifying them to accommodate his weak body.
-Emphasizing the use of leverage and timing over strength and speed, Helio adapted Kano Jiu-jitsu (Judo) and through trial and error developed what is now referred to as Gracie/Brazilian Jiu-Jitsu.
-This adaptation process continued for the remainder of Helio’s life.
-Many Gracie family members and other practitioners contributed to the development of Jiu-Jitsu.
-But none of these efforts can be compared to Helio Gracie’s role.
-HIs eighty years of uninterrupted dedication to the enhancement of jiu-jitsu, his work as a teacher to thousands of students, the notoriety and difficulty of his fights, his strict adherence to the Gracie Diet, the teaching method that he developed, and the creation of a never-seen-before defensive strategy are unparalleled in the history of the art and position him as the originator of a new style.
+As he started teaching and training, Helio realized that due to his frail physique and the limited access that they had to Japanese masters, many of the techniques that he had learned were difficult for him to execute.
+Eager to make the techniques work for him, he began adapting them to accommodate his weak body.
+Emphasizing the use of leverage and timing over strength and speed, Helio, through trial and error, developed a personal style.
+This scientific approach continued for the remainder of Helio’s life.
+Helio Gracie's eighty years of uninterrupted dedication to the promotion of jujutsu, his work as a teacher to thousands of students, the notoriety and difficulty of his fights, his strict adherence to a rational nutrition regimen, the teaching method that he developed, and the development of a high level defensive strategy on the ground are unparalleled in the modern history of the art.

 Helio Gracie’s first fight took place in January of 1932, in Rio de Janeiro, against a professional Brazilian boxer named Antonio Portugal.
 Helio won this match via arm lock in approximately 30 seconds.
 This fight was the first of many victories that Helio would have against opponents from around the world.